-- Plant conditions or configurations typically are different for LPSD than for full-power (potentially resulting in function, system, equipment, instrumentation and control, as well as indication and alarm, unavailability).
+• Plant conditions or configurations typically are different for LPSD than for at-power (potentially resulting in function, system, equipment, instrumentation and control, as well as indication and alarm, unavailability).
 HRA analysts should be aware that some of these condition or configuration differences may matter only to the operators (i.e., there may be no impact on plant equipment as in the case, for example, of control room indication unavailability).
 For fires during LPSD, indications needed to identify the fire location may be effected.
-Also, the HRA analyst should collect information on how control room operators maintain an awareness of plant conditions and configurations (e.g., log books, shift turnover briefings, schematics, risk monitors). - Success criteria for plant functions are likely to be different during LPSD conditions, changing operator actions (e.g., number of pumps that need to be started, manual action required for initial response rather than backup/recovery of automatic actuation) and changing the required timing for response. - Different and additional human failure events should be addressed in LPSD HRA, largely because of the two preceding items.
-In particular: - The HRA may be needed to explicitly address human-induced initiating events.
-As noted in NRC's Good Practices Guidance [11], if there are important dependencies between operator actions that cause an initiating event and the actions required for accident response, then the human-induced initiator should be addressed explicitly. - Because of the increased number of maintenance, testing, and other outage activities during shutdown, the number of potential pre-initiator HFEs or latent failures also increases.
-The HRA analyst should review relevant information to identify such opportunities and realistically provide credit for recovery of such failures (i.e., do not credit multiple, independent verifications).
+Also, the HRA analyst should collect information on how control room operators maintain an awareness of plant conditions and configurations (e.g., log books, shift turnover briefings, schematics, risk monitors).

+• Success criteria for plant functions are likely to be different during LPSD conditions, changing operator actions (e.g., number of pumps that need to be started, manual action required for initial response rather than backup/recovery of automatic actuation) and changing the required timing for response.

+• Different and additional human failure events should be addressed in LPSD HRA, largely because of the two preceding items.
+In particular: